paschistrobel/DecisionTree-Java-Implementation/README.md

 ![formula for information gain](./docs/information-gain.JPG )<br/>

 Information gain is nothing other than the difference in entropy before and after the split at a certain attribute.
 The entropy that would result from the split is additionally weighted so that subsets with more data also have more weight.<br/>
-The following applies to our two examples:
+The following applies to our two examples:<br/>
 ![calculated information gain for attribute sex](./docs/information-gain-sex.JPG )<br/>
 ![calculated information gain for attribute priceclass](./docs/information-gain-priceclass.JPG )<br/>